 Tuition is due on a semester basis, on the first day of each semester.

-Full-time tuition for the 2015-2016 academic year is $25,351 for in-state residents, and $40,737 for out-of-state residents.
 For detailed information regarding cost, including part-time tuition rates and cost of living, please visit the Tuition and Costs page.